 Pete: Not In this case.
 You gotta be fast.

 Alex: I like this issue a lot and I’ll tell you why.
 So as we talked about with the last issue, I think Joshua Williamson has done a very good job making the Turtle a big villain for the flash, giving a good reason for him doing what he does.
 We also had got this whole flashback to Flash’s Beginnings.
-All right.
-All right.
-All right.
 Bring it back to the present where he’s talking to the person who now has the Still Force who sent him back in time.
 And he realizes that all of this time has been stolen from him.
 Clearly we’re setting up for yet another big crisis where things are going to be broken again.
 Certainly a question whether that ties into Doomsday Clock, which seems to still be going or not.

 Alex: But we get that story and then we get an excellent story with Captain Cold that I thought was fantastic.